 An instagram account that’s been offering a nightly “theatrical broadcast,” and soliciting artists to contribute more.
 Among the broadcasts so far (and still available) are Emily Walton singing from “Darling Grenadine” and Margot Seibert from “Unknown Soldier,” (which I reviewed.) both musicals that were playing Off-Broadway until all theaters were shut down.

-A 15-minute variety show Tuesdasy at 7 p.m. starting April 7th
+A 15-minute variety show Tuesdays at 7 p.m.

 A newly released recording of this 90-minute musical by the creator of “Natasha, Pierre and the Great Comet of 1812.”